FAQs

 Companies should not default to the target that is easiest to meet but should instead use the most ambitious decarbonization scenarios and methods that lead to the earliest reductions and the least cumulative emissions.
 Further, alignment with the latest SBTi criteria is always advised and prevents the need for multiple target updates in the future.

-For a more detailed overview of how to develop and submit your target for validation, including the guidance available, please see our Call to Action guidelines.
+For a more detailed overview of how to develop and submit your target for validation, including the guidance available, please see our Getting Started Guide.

-We strongly encourage companies to commit to the highest level of ambition by setting a 1.5°C-aligned target and committing to net-zero through the Business Ambition for 1.5°C campaign.
+We strongly encourage companies to commit to the highest level of ambition by setting a 1.5°C-aligned target and committing to net-zero.

-For companies with existing SBTs, we invite you to join the Business Ambition for 1.5°C campaign and voluntarily boost the ambition level of your current targets by completing this form and align your scopes 1 and 2 ambition, along with scope 3 where relevant, with a 1.5°C pathway.
+For companies with existing SBTs, we invite you to voluntarily boost the ambition level of your current targets by completing this form and align your scopes 1 and 2 ambition, along with scope 3 where relevant, with a 1.5°C pathway.
 Learn more.

 The Greenhouse Gas Protocol categorizes direct and indirect emissions into three broad scopes: